bitcoin/bitcoin/.github/PULL_REQUEST_TEMPLATE.md

 immediately.

-Please provide clear motivation for your patch and explain how it improves Bitcointalkcoin Core user experience or Bitcointalkcoin Core developer experience significantly.
+Please provide clear motivation for your patch and explain how it improves Talkcoin Core user experience or Talkcoin Core developer experience significantly.

 * Any test improvements or new tests that improve coverage are always welcome.